-Before joining Keker, Van Nest & Peters in the fall of 2011, Mr. Marais interned at the New York City Law Department's Special Litigation Unit.
+Before joining Keker, Van Nest & Peters in the fall of 2011, Nic interned at the New York City Law Department's Special Litigation Unit.

 Fundme, Inc. v.
 GoFundMe, Inc.

-We represented GoFundMe, one of the world’s leading crowdfunding platforms, in trademark litigation in federal district court in Utah.
+We represented GoFundMe in trademark litigation brought by Fundme.com in federal district court in Utah.
 In pursuing an aggressive defense of GoFundMe’s trademark rights, we filed an early motion for summary judgment asking the federal court to cancel and invalidate the plaintiff’s competing registered mark.
 Shortly after our motion for summary judgment was filed, the case reached a confidential settlement.

 Michael E. Davis, et al. v.
 Electronic Arts Inc.

 We defended Electronic Arts Inc. (EA) against claims that avatars in its hugely successful Madden NFL franchise used the likenesses of retired NFL players.
-After litigating an important First Amendment issue in the District Court and before the Ninth Circuit, we defeated two successive motions to certify a class, both because plaintiffs’ case presented intractable choice-of-law problems and because, as the court recognized, the right of publicity is inherently an individual right.
-In mid-2017, we prevailed at summary judgment over plaintiffs’ statutory claims: the court found that the plaintiffs had failed to demonstrate that “any of the avatars in the Madden games could be ‘readily identified’ as corresponding to any specific plaintiff based on the appearance of the avatars alone.”
+After litigating an important First Amendment issue in the district court and before the Ninth Circuit, we defeated two successive motions to certify a class, both because plaintiffs’ case presented intractable choice-of-law problems and because, as the court recognized, the right of publicity is inherently an individual right.
+We prevailed at summary judgment over plaintiffs’ statutory claims.
+The Court found that the plaintiffs had failed to demonstrate that “any of the avatars in the Madden games could be ‘readily identified’ as corresponding to any specific plaintiff based on the appearance of the avatars alone.”
 Not long after, the parties settled.

 British Telecommunications v.
 Comcast Cable Communications, LLC